- Note 1

 In Lai, Cheong Sing v.
 M.C.I.
 (F.C.A., no. A-191-04), Malone, Richard, Sharlow, April 11, 2005; 2005 FCA 125, the male appellant alleged that, because of his refusal to participate in a political intrigue, he had been wrongly accused by the Chinese government of smuggling and bribery.
 The Court found that the Board correctly concluded that there was no nexus between the alleged crimes and any political motive; the motive was one of personal gain and the crimes should not be viewed as political.
 The Court also rejected the appellants’ argument that where a potential prosecution is politically manipulated by the state, then a person subject to such a prosecution can be a refugee by reason of political opinion.
 The Court “seriously doubted” that the ground of political opinion could be read to include the political opinion of the persecutor towards the claimant’s situation.

-supra, footnote 44.
+supra, note 46.
 The FCA’s decision was rendered in 2000, but a number of earlier cases were decided using similar reasoning.
 In

-supra, footnote 65, at para.5, the claimant had denounced kingpins of a drug cartel in Venezuela and the CRDD had found this not to be an expression of political opinion.
+supra, note 67, at para5, the claimant had denounced kingpins of a drug cartel in Venezuela and the CRDD had found this not to be an expression of political opinion.
 However, the Court overturned the decision, stating that in countries where corruption is pervasive throughout the state, to denounce corruption is to undermine a government’s authority.

 Bohorquez, Gabriel Enriquez v.
 M.C.I.
 (F.C.T.D., no. IMM-7078-93), McGillis, October 6, 1994 the claimant was licensed by the central government to establish a cooperative for social and political reform which raised funds by selling lottery tickets.
 When he opposed the state lottery which was being operated as a monopoly, he faced threats by corrupt officials.
 The Court found that the claimant’s opposition to the lottery challenged vested political interests and that the Board erred in failing to consider the evidence concerning his claim on the ground of political opinion.